American Crime Story: Filming

-Principal photography for season one began on May 14, 2015, in Los Angeles, California.
+Principal photography for the first season began on May 14, 2015, in Los Angeles, California.
 According to set photos, principal photography of Versace began at the beginning of May 2017, in Miami, Florida.
 Paulson revealed in an interview on Ellen that filming for season three is set to begin in Los Angeles, California.
 On November 13, 2020, Sarah Paulson confirmed the start of production.

 Promotion

 In October 2015, FX released its first promotional trailer for The People v.
 O. J. Simpson, showing an Akita dog whining, walking from its residence onto a sidewalk to bark, then walking back to its residence, leaving behind bloody paw prints.
 Later that month another teaser was released, wherein the first actual footage of Travolta as Shapiro was shown.
 In the teaser, Shapiro is about to ask Simpson (whose face is unseen) if he is responsible for the murder of Simpson's ex-wife.
 In the next short teaser that was released, Simpson (again unseen) is taking a lie detector test.

 In November, two new teasers were released.
-The first shows Simpson writing his attempted suicide letter, while a voice-over by Gooding, Jr. narrates.
+The first shows Simpson writing his attempted suicide letter, while a voice-over by Gooding Jr. narrates.
 The second shows the police chasing Simpson's white Ford Bronco, while dozens of fans cheer for him.

 The first full trailer was released in December, along with a poster for the season.
 The trailer included Simpson sitting in the childhood bedroom of Kim Kardashian and contemplating suicide while Robert Kardashian tries to stop him.

 In September 2017, FX released the first promotional teaser for The Assassination of Gianni Versace, showing doves sitting outside Versace's former mansion and flying away when two gunshots ring out.
 A second teaser was released that same month, depicting Versace's sister Donatella placing flowers on a casket.

 Broadcast

 The series first premiered worldwide in Canada on FX on February 2, 2016.
 In the Philippines, the series premiered on February 3, 2016, on CT.
 In India, the series premiered on STAR World Premiere HD and Hotstar on February 8, 2016.
 The first series premiered in the United Kingdom on February 15, 2016.
 The second series began on February 28, 2018, on BBC Two.
 In Israel, the series premiered on February 22, 2016.
 In Australia, the series' first season was promoted as a "miniseries" under the title The People vs OJ Simpson and premiered on Network Ten on March 6, 2016, before concluding on May 8, 2016.
 The series aired at 10:15 p.m. on Thursdays on RTÉ One in Ireland from October 2016.

 The first 2 seasons were made available on Netflix worldwide excluding Canada and German-speaking Europe (Germany, Austria, Switzerland) in February 2017.
-However, on March 1, 2022, the show was pulled from Netflix globally, shifting to Hulu in united states the same month.
-It has also started to shift to Disney+ internationally and Star+ In Latin America.
+However, on March 1, 2022, the show was pulled from Netflix globally, shifting to Hulu in the United States the same month.
+It has also started to shift to Disney+ internationally and Star+ in Latin America.